UNITED STATES

 Cash Flows from Operating Activities

 Cash flows from operating activities include costs related to assets ultimately planned to be sold, including land purchased for development and resale, and costs related to construction, which were capitalized in the book.
-In the nine months ended September 30, 2022, cash used in operating activities was $6,094,224 compared to cash provided of $6,228,105 the nine months ended September 30, 2021.
-Development of real estate and other expenses were the main reason for the cash used in operating activities in 2022.
+In the nine months ended September 30, 2023, cash provided by operating activities was $13,416,406 compared to cash used of $6,094,223 the nine months ended September 30, 2022.
+Property sales from the Black Oak project in 2023 was the main reason for the cash provided by operating activities in 2023.

 Cash Flows from Investing Activities

-Cash flows used in investing activities in the nine months ended September 30, 2022 and 2021 include the purchase of properties and improvements for our rental business, as well as small expenditures for purchases of office computer equipment.
+Cash flows used in investing activities in the nine months ended September 30, 2022 include the purchase of properties and improvements for our discontinued operations, as well as small expenditures for purchases of office computer equipment.
+In the nine months ended September 30, 2023, cash used in investing activities was $0 compared to cash of 1,806,345 used in the nine months ended September 30, 2022.

 Cash Flows from Financing Activities